 - As soon as a photograph is taken or original words are written down, copyright protection applies.

-- It is not essential to mark work with a copyright notice.
-Copyright symbols and notices are just used to remind people that the work is protected.
-Just because you can’t see a copyright notice, it doesn’t mean that the work is not protected, and in the eyes of the law ‘ignorance is no excuse’.
-In other words, if you are illegally using other people’s photographs or plagiarising their words, saying that ‘you didn’t know it was illegal’ won’t help get you out of trouble.
+- It is not essential for creators to mark their work with a copyright notice; protection is automatic.
+Copyright symbols and notices are just used to remind people the work is protected.
+Just because you can’t see a copyright notice doesn’t mean the work is not protected, and in the eyes of the law ‘ignorance is no excuse’.
+In other words, if you are illegally using other people’s photographs or plagiarising their words, saying ‘you didn’t know it was illegal’ won’t help get you out of trouble.

 - Australia has reciprocal copyright agreements with most countries.

 - As a result of the Australia-US Free Trade Agreement, on 1 January 2005 copyright protection of photographic images was increased so photography now has the same copyright protection as other types of artistic creations (eg. writing, painting, music).
 This means that now all my photographs will be protected by copyright for 70 years after my death.

 - If you have purchased a book, photographic print, painting, film or music recording then you’ve just bought one item to use and enjoy yourself, not the rights to reproduce your purchase.

 - Owners of copyright can take infringers to court.
 Some commercial infringements are considered to be very serious criminal offences, with large fines and jail terms applicable.

 - Over the years many people have been caught illegally copying my work - and something is always done about it.
 Usually copyright infringers are sent a non-negotiable invoice, for immediate payment.
 Photographers and writers rely on the sales of their work to make a living, just like people in any other line of work.
 Using someone's work without a prior agreement to do so, is simply stealing.